This Guidelines for Teachers is currently in version 1.4.

 The People's Colloquium compensates its teachers at the rate of $50/hour for lecturing, and $25/hour for facilitating discussions.

-The People’s Colloquium does not compensate for any of the following: corresponding with participants and students; preparing class materials; travel-time; taking part in the workshops; or anything else besides providing a 1-hour lecture, a 2-hour lecture, a 1-hour discussion, a 2-hour discussion, or a 1-hour lecture + a 1-hour discussion.
+The People’s Colloquium does not compensate for any of the following: corresponding with participants and students; preparing class materials; travel-time; taking part in the workshops; or anything else besides providing lecture or facilitating a discussion.

 Important: teachers are also welcome to teach as a volunteer for The People’s Colloquium if they wish.
 While this is in no way expected, it is always appreciated.